bduggan/raku-samaki/README.md

 NAME
 ====

-Samaki -- Stich together languages, tools and data
+Samaki -- Stitch together snippets of code and data

 SYNOPSIS
 ========